semaphoreci/docs/tour_env_vars_and_secrets.md

 $ sem create -f aws-secret.yml
 ```

 Now list the secret's `name` in the pipeline file.
-Secrets can be
+Secrets may be
-configured for the block or for the job like environment variables.
+configured for the block or for the job just like environment
+variables.

 ```yml
 # .semaphore/semaphore.yml